 What if my teacher recommendation is not completed by the application deadline?

-Please contact us immediately if you know your recommendation letter will not be with you at the time of your audition, so that your audition is not disqualified.
+Please contact us immediately if you know your recommendation letter will not be submitted by the application deadline, so that your audition is not disqualified.

 When will I find out if I was accepted?

 All applicants should be notified on or before March 31st.

 What does it mean to be on the waitlist?
 What if I wish to withdraw from this list?